Course overviewEarly Years Foundation Degree City of Bristol College

 Students usually need one or more of the following:

-- Current employment working with children in the Early Years Foundation Stage (birth to eight years) or KS1 for at least two days per week
+- Current employment or volunteering within the early years foundation stage or KS1 for at least two days per week

 - Written support from your workplace offering a mentor and/or day release is essential

-You will require an interview for this course.
+You may require an informal interview for this course.

 How is the course delivered and assessed?

-You will be assigned a tutor who will observe your practice and support your professional development.
-You will spend eight hours per week in College and a minimum of two days per week in the workplace.
+You will spend eight hours per week in college and a minimum of two days per week in the workplace.

 You will be assessed through: